0xc3u/Indiko.Maui.Controls.Chat/README.md

 ```

 ### `RepliedMessage`
-Represents a replied message with a text preview.
+Represents a replied message with a preview.

 ```csharp
 public class RepliedMessage